Hanbro1406/Chaattapeeli-by-Lumina/README.md

 - [Hansel T Jaison]: [Frontend and Backend development]
 - [Sivani]: [Idea, name and design setup]
 ---

+    Note:
+    Due to some technical issues, we were unable to deploy it successfully.
+We have deployed it on Vercel, but it doesn't support Flutter (backend).
+The front end can be viewed through https://chaattapeeli-by-lumina.vercel.app/
 Made with ❤️ at TinkerHub Useless Projects

 ![Static Badge](https://img.shields.io/badge/TinkerHub-24?color=%23000000&link=https%3A%2F%2Fwww.tinkerhub.org%2F)